jarusll/the-logs/index.md

 ### Plan for today
 - [ ] setup `D2Newspaper`

-There's alot of dust buildup in my pc, need to clean it.
+There's a lot of dust buildup in my pc, need to clean it.
 I ll do it when the mount arrives.

 Wolfie talked about how he's missing reading books and now I want to read🥺.
 I will gain momentum first with short reads.